Houjue92/Airline-Reservation-System/README.md

 # Airline-Reservation-System

-Attention!!
-If you try to openning source, please prefer to open .Java file.
-The .class file in Github is trivial.
-You can only open .Java file directly here, .class file will automatically downloaded when you try to open it.

 This is a group class project developed my me and teammates.

 • Created Requirement Analysis Document, including use case diagrams and class diagram, to understand client requirements and capture the purpose and functions of the system.